-Whilst the capital of Bangkok may be the most visited city in the country, the islands of Thailand are where its beauty really shines.
-Bangkok can be showy, pristine and beautiful in one section, but turn a corner and there are slums with houses made of scrap tin and dirt floors next to polluted black waterways.
-If you would prefer island escapes, with lush rainforests, white sand beaches, stunning resorts and as a place where you can give money to the local economy, then read ahead.
+Whilst the capital of Bangkok may be the most visited city in the country, the islands of Thailand are where its beauty really shines with lush rainforests, white sand beaches and stunning resorts.
 Here are the best of the best Thai islands and what they are perfect for.

 Phuket is a southern province which includes the countries largest island.
 It’s one of the most visited destinations in the country after Bangkok as it appeals to all tourists.
-Its mountainous landscape provides much beauty with lush rainforests and find beautiful long stretches of beaches to the west.
-Patong Beach (pictured) is the most popular area with an endless amount of high class resorts, shopping and nightclubs and bars on the famous Bangla Road.
-Karon Beach to the south of Patong is a quiter resort area if you want to stay away from the chaos or Kamala to the north is even quieter again.
+Its mountainous landscape provides much beauty with lush rainforests atop long stretches of beautiful beaches.
+Patong Beach (pictured above) is the most popular area with an endless amount of high class resorts, shopping and nightclubs and bars on the famous Bangla Road.
+Karon Beach to the south of Patong is a quieter resort area if you want to stay away from the chaos or Kamala to the north is even quieter again.

 Best for: Everything.
 Partying, shopping, many tour options, families, temples, resorts, theme parks, theatre shows, thai boxing.